 Volvo XC60 review - Reliability and safety

-Blind spot monitoring is a £500 option as part of the Intellisafe Surround pack, which also comes with rear cross traffic alert and steering assist tech that boosts steering input to help avoid an obstacle in an emergency.
+Blind spot monitoring comes as standard with the range-topping Ultimate trim, which also features rear cross traffic alert and steering assist tech that boosts steering input to help avoid an obstacle in an emergency.

 Servicing your Volvo XC60 should be fairly straightforward.
-The XC60 needs a service one a year or every 18,000 miles, and fixed-price plans are available.
-However, in our comparison tests, Volvo often charges more for its service plans than its rivals do.
+The XC60 needs a service once a year or every 10,000 miles, and fixed-price plans are available.

 In this review

-- 5Practicality, comfort and boot spacePlenty of space for all the family – the XC60 will be an easy and comfortable car to live with
+- 5Practicality, comfort and boot spacePlenty of space for all the family – the XC60 is an easy and comfortable car to live with

 - 6Reliability and Safety - currently readingThe XC60 features great safety kit, while Volvo continues to perform strongly in our Driver Power customer satisfaction survey